-I am fascinated by how animals and humans move seamlessly across a variety of surface conditions.
+I am fascinated by how we move seamlessly across a variety of surface conditions.
 Imagine jumping onto a trampoline versus jumping onto a concrete slab, would you land the same way?
-Chances are you would adopt different landing strategies without giving it much thought.

-My doctoral thesis has focused on how cane toads coordinate and adapt their behavior when hopping from or landing on surfaces that vary in stiffness.
-My research blends physical and biological principles to discover how the toads stick the landing no matter the surface condition.
+My doctoral thesis focused on how environmental conditions and neural feedback influence motor control and coordination.
+My research blends physical and biological principles to discover how an animal model - the cane toad - sticks the landing no matter the surface condition.

 Click on an image above to learn more about my dissertation chapters.